 Find the best guesthouse in Belfast to complete your stay!

 Cliffs of Moher (Ireland)

 Explored by Cath from Travel Around Ireland

-One of the most famous landmarks in Europe, and best places to visit in Ireland, are the Cliffs of Moher.
+One of the most famous landmarks in Europe and one of the best places to visit in Ireland is the Cliffs of Moher.
 As one of Ireland’s most popular tourist attractions, the Cliffs are visited by 1.5 million people each year.
 Located on the west coast of Ireland in County Clare, these dramatic sea cliffs are one of the best natural landmarks in Europe.

-Spanning 14km, they rise 120 metres above the Atlantic Ocean to the south at Hag’s Head and at O’Brien’s Tower in the north they reach their highest point at 214 metres.
+Spanning 14km, they rise 120 meters above the Atlantic Ocean to the south at Hag’s Head, and at O’Brien’s Tower in the north, they reach their highest point at 214 meters.

 Hallerbos, Halle (Belgium)